Kashvichinta/Kashvichinta/README.md

 ---

-🎓 B.Tech in Information Technology | Final year
+🎓 B.Tech in Information Technology | Final Year
 🏫 BVRIT Hyderabad College of Engineering for Women
 💡 Passionate about software development, research, and impactful solutions